Canada–United States border: Law enforcement approach

-The International Boundary is commonly referred to as the world's "longest undefended border", though this is true only in the military sense, as civilian law enforcement is present.
-It is illegal to cross the border outside border controls, as anyone crossing the border must be checked per immigration and customs laws.
-The relatively low level of security measures stands in contrast to that of the United States–Mexico border (one-third length of Canada–U.S. border), which is actively patrolled by U.S. Customs and Border Protection personnel to prevent illegal migration and drug trafficking.
+The International Boundary is commonly said to be the world's "longest undefended border"—it is not militarized, although civilian law enforcement is present.
+It is illegal to cross the border outside border controls, as anyone crossing the border must be checked under immigration and customs laws.
+The relatively low level of security measures contrasts with the United States–Mexico border, one-third as long as the Canada–U.S. border, which is actively patrolled by U.S. Customs and Border Protection personnel to prevent illegal immigration and drug trafficking.

-Parts of the International Boundary cross through mountainous terrain or heavily forested areas, but significant portions also cross remote prairie farmland and the Great Lakes and Saint Lawrence River, in addition to the maritime components of the boundary at the Atlantic, Pacific, and Arctic oceans.
-The border also runs through the middle of the Akwesasne Nation and even divides some buildings found in communities in New England and Quebec.
+Parts of the International Boundary cross through mountainous terrain or heavily forested areas, but significant portions also cross remote prairie farmland and the Great Lakes and Saint Lawrence River, in addition to the maritime components of the boundary at the Atlantic, Pacific, and Arctic Oceans.
+The border runs through the middle of the Mohawk Nation at Akwesasne, and even divides some buildings in communities in New England and Quebec.

-The U.S. Customs and Border Protection (CBP) identifies the chief issues along the border as domestic and international terrorism; drug smuggling and smuggling of products (such as tobacco) to evade customs duties; and illegal immigration.
-A June 2019 U.S. Government Accountability Office report identified specific staffing and resource shortfalls faced by the CBP on the Northern border that adversely affect enforcement actions; the U.S. Border Patrol "identified an insufficient number of agents that limited patrol missions along the northern border" while CBP Air and Marine Operations "identified an insufficient number of agents along the northern border, which limited the number and frequency of air and maritime missions."
+The US Customs and Border Protection identifies the chief issues along the border as domestic and international terrorism, smuggling of illegal drugs and products such as tobacco to evade customs duties, and illegal immigration.
+A June 2019 U.S. Government Accountability Office report identified specific staffing and resource shortfalls faced by the CBP on the Northern border that adversely affect enforcement actions; the U.S. Border Patrol and CBP Air and Marine Operations identified an insufficient number of agents along the northern border for land, air, and maritime missions.

-There are eight U.S. Border Patrol sectors based on the Canada–U.S. border, each covering a designated "area of responsibility"; the sectors are (from west to east) based in Blaine, Washington; Spokane, Washington; Havre, Montana; Grand Forks, North Dakota; Detroit, Michigan; Buffalo, New York; Swanton, Vermont; and Houlton, Maine.
+There are eight U.S. Border Patrol sectors, on the Canada–U.S. border, each covering a designated "area of responsibility"; the sectors, from west to east, are based in Blaine, Washington, Spokane, Washington, Havre, Montana, Grand Forks, North Dakota, Detroit, Michigan, Buffalo, New York, Swanton, Vermont, and Houlton, Maine.

 Following the September 11 attacks in the United States, security along the border was dramatically tightened by the two countries in both populated and rural areas.
 Both nations are also actively involved in detailed and extensive tactical and strategic intelligence sharing.

 In December 2010, Canada and the United States were negotiating an agreement titled "Beyond the Border: A Shared Vision for Perimeter Security and Competitiveness" which would give the U.S. more influence over Canada's border security and immigration controls, and more information would be shared by Canada with the U.S.